-Nearly all Northwest Coast and Southwest people have some sort of underworld---often a watery realm in which all oceans, lakes and rivers are connected underground.
+Nearly all Northwest Coast and Southwest peoples have some sort of underworld—often a watery realm in which all oceans, lakes, and rivers are connected underground.
 But the number of worlds or layers in the universe varies greatly from one culture to another.
 The Zuni universe, for example, has four upper worlds and four underworlds, all stacked in layers with our Earth world in the middle.

 From Sea to Sky